Back to Species Pages

 Sub-Saharan Africa

 To find Namib Desert Beetle in the wild, focus on the exact habitat patches that match its body design and daily behavior, not just the broad country where it exists.
-You usually do better by working one good piece of habitat inside namib desert dunes and gravel plains touched by coastal fog fit Namib Desert Beetle because this environment rewards the specific behavior behind Fogharness. than by covering too much ground.
+You usually do better by working one good piece of habitat inside native range keys: sub_saharan_africa.
+Namib desert dunes and gravel plains touched by coastal fog fit Namib Desert Beetle because this environment rewards the specific behavior behind Fogharness. than by covering too much ground.

 • Open grassland edges, lightly wooded plains, or raised ground where you can scan long distances